walaj/VariantBam/README.md

-VariantBam: One-pass extraction of sequencing reads from a BAM file using cascading rules
+VariantBam: One-pass extraction and counting of sequencing reads from a BAM file using cascading rules
 =========================================================================================

 **License:** [GNU GPLv3][license]